 Semrush has their own built-in difficulty or competition metric for organic search purposes.
 When you use the Keyword Magic Tool, you will see a column for Keyword Difficulty (KD).
 This score from 1 to 100 determines how difficult it will be to rank for a particular keyword…the higher the KD, the harder it will be to rank.
 Here’s what Semrush has to say about their KD metric:

 Keyword Difficulty estimates how hard it would be to use SEO on a new webpage to hypothetically outrank the web pages that are currently ranking on the first two pages of Google.
 This metric can be extremely helpful to SEOs during the keyword research process in order to determine which target keywords are realistic to go after and which ones would be too difficult and waste your time and resources.

-Keep up w/ The Joneses: Competitor Keyword Research
+Keep up with The Joneses: Competitor Keyword Research

 Keywords that your competitors are ranking for (whether high or low) will give you some good ideas for keywords and blog posts.

 No keyword research tool is perfect.
-I like to be honest and transparent with you guys…so here is a list of pros and cons for SEMrush.
+I like to be honest and transparent with you guys. . . . so now that you’ve read through this Semrush keyword research tutorial, here is a list of pros and cons for Semrush.
 Factor these into your decision on whether to sign up or not.

 Their keyword analysis tools and broad/phrase/exact search options are second to none.

 Competitor research and keyword positions are an A+.